By Gaby Dufresne-Cyr, CBT-FLE

 - Death by conflict

 Conflict is another common death occurrence in canids.
 Agonistic behaviours and aggression are means by which dogs manage conflicts.
 When there is a size discrepancy, some conflicts can and do, escalate into a deadly situation.
 A conflict can occur over social and critical space invasion or because of overpopulation.
-Households that have too many dogs for the available social space creates tension, which in turn creates conflict.
+Households that have too many dogs for the available social space create tension, which in turn creates conflict.

 Arguments can also occur over breeding rights, toys, sleeping areas, attention from humans, or water bowls.
 When dogs feel their vital space, basic needs, or resources are at risk, they will defend them.
 These arguments contain loud growls, teeth, and fast action behaviours.